 Introduction to Azure Storage Account

-Azure storage offers a cloud-based storage system and we need this storage accounts as it is:
+Azure storage offers a cloud-based storage system and we need these storage accounts as it is:

 - Resiliency and High Availability: Azure storage is resilient to any event of hardware failure.
 Also, there is an option for data replication across data centers as protection from any system failure.
 Data is highly available as data is replicated in data centers.